All articles

 Updated:

 Viagra, like all medications, has an expiration date.
-It's important you pay attention to it to ensure your medication remains safe to use and effective at improving your sexual confidence.
-Our MedExpress experts break down Viagra's shelf life, how to store it and how to dispose of your expired medication, to help you stay safe while taking your treatment.
+It's important you pay attention to it to ensure your ED medicine remains safe to use and effective at improving your sexual confidence.
+Our MedExpress experts break down Viagra's shelf life, storage tips and correct drug disposal, to help you stay safe while taking erectile dysfunction treatments.

 About Viagra

-Viagra is one of the most well-known treatments for erectile dysfunction.
+Viagra is one of the best known prescription drugs for erectile dysfunction.
 It's a prescription medication that contains the active ingredient sildenafil, which belongs to a group of drugs known as phosphodiesterase type 5 (PDE5) inhibitors.
-Viagra is available as a brand-name medication, or you can take generic sildenafil, which is medically equivalent but available at a lower price.
+Viagra is available as a brand-name medication, or you can take generic sildenafil, which is medically exactly the same, but is available at a lower price.

 What is Viagra's shelf life?